uholeschak/ediabaslib/docs/GlobalSettings.md

   * _No connection establishment to vehicle_: No automatic connection establishment to vehicle.
   * _Auto connection establishment to vehicle_: If possible auto connect to vehicle with the last selected page.
     This is only possible if no dialog opens at startup (All requests have to be acknowledged before).
-  * _Auto connection establishment to vehicle and close App__: If possible auto connect to vehicle with the last selected page.
+  * _Auto connection establishment to vehicle and close App_: If possible auto connect to vehicle with the last selected page.
     This is only possible if no dialog opens at startup (All requests have to be acknowledged before).
     After the service has been started the app will be closed.
-  * _Auto start the service at boot time to restore the last connection state__: When the device is rebooted while communication to the vehicle is active, the app will start as service in the background and use the last main page for communication.
+  * _Auto start the service at boot time to restore the last connection state_: When the device is rebooted while communication to the vehicle is active, the app will start as service in the background and use the last main page for communication.
     The boot option is very often not working on Android radios.
     If an Android app manager is available, it's recommended to configure Deep OBD in the app manager to stay active in standby.
-    Otherwise choose the second start option and keep Deep OBD always in foreground to make the app remain active after standby.\nWith other tools (e.g. Automation, Macrodroid) the app has to be launched after booting.
+    Otherwise choose the second start option and keep Deep OBD always in foreground to make the app remain active after standby.
+With other tools (e.g. Automation, Macrodroid) the app has to be launched after booting.
 * _App exit_ options:
   * _Double click required for app exit_: A double click on the back button is required to exit the app.
 * _Update check_ options: